abhinavsingh/proxy.py/README.md

                         handle each client connection.
   --num-workers NUM_WORKERS
                         Defaults to number of CPU cores.
-  --local-executor      Default: True.
-Disabled by default.
-When enabled
+  --local-executor LOCAL_EXECUTOR
-                        acceptors will make use of local (same process) executor instead of distributing load across remote (other process) executors.
+                        Default: 1.
+Enabled by default.
+Use 0 to disable.
+When enabled acceptors will make use of local (same process) executor instead of distributing load across remote (other process) executors.
 Enable this option to achieve CPU affinity between acceptors and executors, instead of using underlying OS kernel scheduling algorithm.
   --backlog BACKLOG     Default: 100.
 Maximum number of pending connections to
                         proxy server
   --hostname HOSTNAME   Default: 127.0.0.1.
 Server IP address.